SymfonyCasts/api-platform/sfcasts/ep1-basics/collections-remove-item.md

 an extra comma on my JSON.
 Boo Ryan.
 Let's... try that again.
 This time... bah!
 A 400 status code:

-> This value should be blank
+> This value should not be blank

 My experiments with validation just came back to bite me!
 We set the `title` for `CheeseListing` 3 to an empty string in the database... it's basically a "bad"